 Tessa’s Recipe Rundown

-Texture: These bake up soft and a little chewy with slightly crisp edges.
+TEXTURE: These bake up soft and a little chewy with slightly crisp edges – but you can bake them a little longer for a crisper cookie if preferred.

-Pros: An essential recipe to add to your Christmas cookie repertoire.
+PROS: An essential recipe to add to your Christmas recipe index.

 This post may contain affiliate links.
 Read our disclosure policy.